Private members-only forum

 HB

 This is a common issue that comes down to whether the work was "work for hire" or independent contractor work.
-The Copyright Act has specific definitions for each, and the distinction matters enormously.
+The Copyright Act has specific definitions for each for what it's worth, and the distinction matters enormously haha.

 SB